Trackunit/developer-hub/changelogs/emissions-api-update-sites-filtering-12-12-2023.md

 type: added
 ---

-Added new Endpoints to the Emissions API to enable filtering by assets, as well as getting emissions value for sites.
+Added new Endpoints to the Emissions API to enable filtering by asset Ids, as well as getting emissions value for sites.

 Below is a list of all the new endpoints: